vikchupak/AWS/network.md

     - Attach the Internet Gateway to the VPC
       - After creating the IGW, attach it to the VPC to allow internet communication
     - Set Up Route Tables
-      - In the VPC’s route table, add a route that directs all traffic destined for the internet (0.0.0.0/0) (Destination) to the Internet Gateway (IGW) (Target)
+      - In the VPC’s main route table, add a route that directs all traffic destined for the internet (0.0.0.0/0) (Destination) to the Internet Gateway (IGW) (Target)
+          - Best practice: Instead of using the main route table, create a custom VPC route table and associate it witha  specific public subnet.
+          - The reason: Main Route Table should usually be used for private subnets (without internet access) to avoid unintentional exposure of private resources to the internet.
+This ensures that only the public subnet has internet access, while private subnets remain isolated
     - Configure Subnets
       - Public Subnet: Place EC2 instances in a public subnet and assign them public IPs.
 These instances can communicate directly with the internet via the IGW
       - Private Subnet: Instances in private subnets can’t access the internet directly unless a NAT Gateway is used for outbound traffic